eISSN: 2707-2797

 Amina Alaoui, Nizar Bouardi

 PAMJ-CM.
 2022; 8:3.
-Published 10 Jan 2022 | doi:10.11604/pamj-cm.2022.8.3.32279
+Published 10 Jan 2022 | DOI: 10.11604/pamj-cm.2022.8.3.32279

 A 14-year-old boy presented a 1-week history of pain in rigth knee.
 He was active in sports.
 He reported no specific trauma, fever, or other joint symptoms.
 A physical examination of the right knee showed mild soft-tissue swelling and tenderness over the tibial tubercle, and the right quadriceps muscle was taut.
 Plain radiographs of right knee, which were obtained to rule out an avulsion fracture, showed sclerosis and fragmentation of the tibial tubercle.
 These characteristic findings led to a diagnosis of Osgood–Schlatter disease.
 Osgood-Schlatter disease (OSD) is one of the most common causes for anterior knee pain in children and adolescents resulting from a traction apophysitis of the tibial tubercle.
 While a peak in boys aged 12-15 years old was well documented, there seems to be no difference in sex distribution nowadays.
 This may result from increased participation of young females in high-impact sports.
 OSD is a mostly self-limiting apophysitis of the tibial tubercle in young active patients with open physis.

-Corresponding author
+Corresponding Author

 Amina Alaoui, Département de Radiologie CHP Tata, Tata, Maroc (alaouiamina86@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.